Towards Black-Box Membership Inference Attack for Diffusion Models: Introduction

-Despite great progress, previous methods are not yet ready for copyright protection in diffusion models for two reasons. \textbf{First}, most existing approaches heavily rely on checking whether the U-net of the model predicts noise accurately, which is not practical since most commercial diffusion models available today offer only API access, while the U-net remains hidden.
-We refer to MIA with access only to generated images as the \emph{Black-Box MIA}. \textbf{Second}, existing evaluations for stable diffusion models primarily focus on content shifts in the data, while the shifts in art styles are not covered (illustrated in Figure~\ref{fig:dataset}).
+Despite great progress, previous methods are not yet ready for MIA in proprietary diffusion models.
+Most existing approaches heavily rely on checking whether the U-net of the model predicts noise accurately, which is not practical since most commercial diffusion models available today offer only API access, while the U-net remains hidden.

-To address the above issues, we propose a black-box membership inference attack method that does not require access to the U-net of the model.
-We posit that if we alter an image using the target diffusion model's variation API, the sampling process will be captured by a region of ``attraction'' if the model has seen this image during training (illustrated in Figure~\ref{fig:intuition}).
-By quantifying the disparity between the resulting reconstructed image with the original, we can effectively determine whether the image was part of the training dataset.
+To address the above issue, we propose a membership inference attack method that relies on the variation API and does not require access to the denoise model (e.g., U-net).
+We observe that if we alter an image using the target diffusion model's variation API, the sampling process will be captured by ``a region of attraction'' if the model has seen this image during training (illustrated in Figure~\ref{fig:intuition}).
+Based on the above observation, we propose the \method \,algorithm for MIA with image-to-image variation API, and can detect member images without accessing the denoise model.
+Our main contributions are listed as follows: \begin{enumerate} \item We propose a membership inference attack method that \textbf{does not require access to the model's internal structure}.

-We also construct a new evaluation dataset named \textbf{LAION by DALL-E} reflecting style shifts in data rather than content shifts.
-In addition to evaluating our methods on existing datasets across multiple models, we test MIA on the stable diffusion model to classify LAION by DALL-E from the ground truth training data LAION-5B.

-The main contributions of this work are listed as follows: \begin{enumerate} \item We propose a black-box membership inference attack method that does not require access to the model's internal structure.
-Instead, we leverage the unique properties of diffusion models.
 Our method only involves using the model's variation API to alter an image and compare it with the original one.
-We name our method \method. \item We evaluate our method using DDIM and Stable Diffusion models on classical datasets, including CIFAR10, STL10-Unlabeled~\cite{coates2011analysis}, LAION-5B~\cite{schuhmann2022laion}, etc. Our method is shown to be effective and robust across datasets, and it outperforms the previous methods. \item We propose a new MIA evaluation dataset which is complementary to previous work.
-We use the image titles from LAION-5B as prompts for DALL-E's API~\cite{ramesh2022hierarchical} to generate images of the same contents but different styles.
-Under this setup, previous membership inference attack algorithms are no longer effective, while our method remains robust. \end{enumerate}
+We name our method \method. \item We evaluate our method using DDIM~\citep{song2020denoising} and Stable Diffusion~\citep{rombach2022high} models on classical datasets, including CIFAR10/100~\citep{krizhevsky2009learning}, STL10-Unlabeled~\citep{coates2011analysis}, LAION-5B~\citep{schuhmann2022laion}, etc. Our method outperforms the previous methods. \item We extend both existing algorithms and our own algorithm to the Diffusion Transformer~\citep{peebles2023scalable} architecture, implementing the membership inference attack within this model framework \textbf{for the first time}.
+Experimental results demonstrate that our algorithm is consistently effective. \end{enumerate}

 \secvsabove